lightz96/ctf-writeups/2021/imaginaryCtf/Pwn/The First Fit.md

 `Let's get started with a simple heap exploit!`

 ## Challenge
-> TDLR: Exploit Use-After-Free vulnerability.
+> TLDR: Exploit Use-After-Free vulnerability.
 Call `malloc()` to allocate memory to variable b, call `free(a)`, call `free(b)` (although the memory is freed, variable b is still pointing to the address), call `malloc()` to allocate memory to variable a (variable a points to the same memory address as variable b).
 Write “/bin/sh” to the memory via option 3.
 Run system('/bin/sh') via option 4

 ### Given source code
 ```c